rbmetcalf/Practical-Statistics/README.md

 ## Practical Statistics for Physics & Astronomy
- Universita di Bologna
+ Universita di Bologna, Dipartimento di Astronomia & Astrofisica (DIFA)

-This is the the course website for the course.
+This is the mean website for the course.

 Teachers: Ben Metcalf (robertbenton.metcalf@unibo,it) and Mahmoud Hashim (mahmoudyousif.hashim@unibo.it)